Starting an Infusion Center: The Federal Regulatory Landscape

 Are you interested in starting an infusion center?

-Thank you for checking out NICA’s latest free resource, “Starting an Infusion Center: The Federal Regulatory Landscape.”
+Thank you for reviewing NICA’s free resource, “Starting an Infusion Center: The Federal Regulatory Landscape.”
 One of the most commonly asked questions we receive is, “How do I go about starting an infusion center?”
-Because guidelines vary from state-to-state, the best place to start is evaluating some of the federal regulations that every aspiring infusion center owner should consider:
+Because guidelines vary from state-to-state, the best place to start is evaluating some of the federal regulations that every prospective infusion center owner must understand:

 - How will the center be paid?

 - How much will the center be paid?

 Additionally, you will want to consider if there is sufficient demand in your market, what the competitive landscape looks like, and what potential barriers to entry exist.
 For the purpose of this guide, we will only address the aforementioned bullet points.
 Whether you are hoping to open a free-standing infusion center or want to incorporate an infusion center into an existing clinical practice, the following content will elaborate upon the federal regulations you should be aware of.
 There are, of course, state law implications, which we will address in future resources.

 The content in the following resource is meant to be used as general guidance and should not be construed as legal advice.
 NICA is not responsible for damages resulting from the use of this material.

 Free Guide: Federal Guidance for Starting an Infusion Center